idosdba/gettingandcleaningdata/CodeBook.md

 1. Its activity label.
 1. An identifier of the subject who carried out the experiment.

-* A full description is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+* A full description is available at the site where the data were obtained from: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 * The data for the project: